 - Drinking (alcoholic or non-alcoholic beverages)

 - Reading a map or GPS

 Distracted driving accidents killed 3,092 people in 2010 according to the U.S. Department of Transportation.
 It is estimated that an additional 416,000 people were injured in automobile crashes involving a distracted driver.

 Evidence that a truck driver was distracted and that this contributed to the accident could cause the truck driver, the trucking company and its insurance carrier to be found legally responsible for a victim's injuries and damages.
 This may include loss of wages, medical expenses and property damage.

-If you or someone you know has been hurt by a distracted truck driver, meet with a truck accident lawyer at the Law Offices of Shane Smith.
+If you or someone you know has been hurt by a distracted truck driver, meet with a truck accident lawyer at Shane Smith Law.
 We can assist you in every stage of your case including obtaining the available evidence.